zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/2provision/provision.md

-# Provisioning the Siebel Application
+# Provisioning the PeopleSoft Application

 ## Introduction

 In this exercise, you will create your Siebel application by setting up the Siebel Marketplace image and then use Jenkins to deploy an instance of Siebel.

-Estimated Time: 1 hour 15 minutes
+Estimated Time: 1 hour 30 minutes

 ### Objectives